usaid-cs/yesterday-i-learned/random.md

 1. DisplayPort exists because it has higher bandwidth than HDMI (<2.0) for higher max resolution and framerate.
 Both can carry audio.
 [Thundebolt](https://en.wikipedia.org/wiki/Thunderbolt_%28interface%29)'s display mode is actually closer to mini displayport than it is to HDMI.
 1. Cobie Smulders' first name is actually Jacoba.
 1. Bruce Banner is the fictional character who turns into (the) Hulk.
 Bruce Jenner is almost completely different.
-1. At 150m, the [Old St paul's Church](https://en.wikipedia.org/wiki/Old_St_Paul%27s_Cathedral) showed us that people in the 1300s can build extraordinarily tall buildings.
 1. If you look closely, you can see a tiny bump out of France's waist, called [Savoy](https://en.wikipedia.org/wiki/Savoy).
 It really is pronounced Savoy.
 1. A "rail" drink is an unbranded common spirit (whiskey, vodka, rum, gin), with an optional mix (e.g. coke, soda, tonic).
 It is called that because [the rail contains whatever is close to the bartender](https://en.wikipedia.org/wiki/Well_drink).
 1. In 1912 an Anna Jarvis trademarked ["Mother's Day"](https://en.wikipedia.org/wiki/Mother%27s_Day#Spelling), in that spelling, to marginalise the people among us who have two mothers.
 Or dads.
 [Later](https://www.cnn.com/2018/05/13/us/mothers-day-anna-jarvis-trnd/index.html) she said she regretted creating Mother's Day: "Jarvis couldn't stand the idea of people spending so much money on extravagant flower arrangements, sappy greeting cards and overly priced chocolates."